 Possession of Cannabis/Marijuana

 In addition to a potential jail sentence, you could also be facing drug treatment requirements, random urine drops for drug testing, and hefty financial penalties.
-With the budget problems faced by Illinois state government, state legislators have piled on the fines and penalties on people charged and convicted of Marijuana/Cannabis possession charges.
+With the budget problems faced by Illinois state government, state legislators have piled on the fines and penalties on people charged and convicted of Marijuana/Cannabis Possession charges.
 From experience, the fines, fees, and court costs imposed on people convicted of Marijuana/Cannabis charges are among the highest of all criminal convictions.

 Even though you are initially charged with Possession of Marijuana/Cannabis, the criminal charges can be upgraded to Delivery of a Controlled Substance 720 ILCS 570/401 or Possession with Intent to Distribute or Deliver 720 ILCS 570 depending upon the particular facts of our case.
 For instance, if the police recover a scale or plastic bags indicating that the Marijuana/Cannabis was being sold, you could be charged with selling the drugs even though the police did not observe you selling Marijuana/Cannabis to anyone.
 Delivery of a Controlled Substance and Possession with Intent to Distribute or Deliver are much more serious than Possession of Marijuana/Cannabis.
-The potential jail sentences are much more severe than Possession of Marijuana and prosecutors and judges deal with charges of dealing drugs much more seriously that possession of drugs for personal use.
+The potential jail sentences are much more severe than Possession of Marijuana and prosecutors and judges deal with charges of dealing drugs much more seriously than simple possession of drugs for personal use.

 You should talk to Possession of Cannabis lawyer, James Dimeas, as soon as you can after you are arrested for Possession of Marijuana.
 If the police start asking you questions, demand that they get you a lawyer.
 Do not assume that because your case involves Marijuana/Cannabis that the charges are not a big deal.
 If you start talking to the police, what started out as a Possession of Marijuana/Cannabis case can easily escalate to a Delivery of a Controlled Substance or Possession with Intent to Distribute or Deliver felony charge.

-Call Possession of Marijuana lawyer, James Dimeas, to use his 25 years of experience in handling Possession of Marijuana/Cannabis cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+Call Possession of Marijuana lawyer, James Dimeas, to use his over-26 years of experience in handling Possession of Marijuana/Cannabis cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
 James Dimeas understands how a Possession of Marijuana/Cannabis case can haunt you for the rest of your life.
 There is no reason why a Possession of Marijuana/Cannabis case should ever appear on your record.
 Possession of Cannabis attorney, James Dimeas, knows how to handle a Possession of Marijuana/Cannabis case so that you are not convicted of a crime and will not have a criminal record that could keep you from getting a job in the future.